Get a marijuana card online in Maryland

 • W-2 statements.

-• An electronic, hi-resolution copy of a clear, recent photo of yourself.
+• An electronic, high-resolution copy of a clear, recent photo of yourself.

 The Application Process:

-1. Once you have been approved by a Heally physician and provided them with your Maryland patient number, our physician will submit your medical marijuana certification.
+1. Once you have been approved by a Heally physician and provided your Maryland patient number, our physician will submit your medical marijuana certification.
 You do not need to do anything.
-Our physician will provide all supporting documentation on your behalf to the Maryland Medical Cannabis Commission (MMCC).
+The physician will provide all supporting documentation on your behalf to the Maryland Medical Cannabis Commission (MMCC).

-2. MMCC will review your application and the certification provided by Heally.
+2. MMCC will review your application and the certification provided by the doctor.
 They will email you once you have been approved.

 3. Log back into your existing state account at https://onestop.md.gov/users/sign_in.